Resolving Jacksonville Landlord-Tenant Disputes

 Each Jacksonville real estate attorney with the firm provides assistance in all types of lease disputes, from failure to pay rent to violation of lease terms and from security deposit disputes to illegal lockouts.
 When tenants fail to meet their responsibilities under a lease or the law, landlords may take certain steps to evict them.
 The eviction process is complex and whether there is cause for eviction is not always clear.
 In situations when a landlord’s action for eviction is not justified, the landlord failed to give notice or there was an illegal lockout, our attorneys provide thorough and efficient representation for tenants.
 When a landlord has cause to evict a tenant, our attorneys help seeking evictions for a wide variety of reasons:

 Seek the help of highly qualified Jacksonville landlord-tenant lawyers to resolve your dispute

 From helping landlords and tenants negotiate and draft thorough and practical lease agreements to protect their rights to resolving disputes and assisting with evictions, the attorneys of Lippelman Horan provide comprehensive representation to clients in Jacksonville and throughout Nassau and Clay counties.
-To speak to one of our seasoned attorneys today, contact us online or call us 904-999-0070 for a free initial consultation.
+To speak to one of our seasoned attorneys today, contact us online or call us 904-999-0070 for a consultation.